As far as pet friendly hotels, our pet-friendly budget hotel of choice has been Red Roof Inn for a while now.

 But I had also heard of pet friendly La Quinta hotels, and that they don’t charge for our furry friends.

-We hadn’t yet had the chance to test the latter until recently when Buzz and Mommy were tired and done being in the car, rain clouds were rolling in and it started getting dark.
+So recently, when Buzz and I were tired and done being in the car, rain clouds were rolling in and it started getting dark.

 We were passing through the Nashville, TN area and didn’t see any Red Roof Inn signs along I-40, but guess what we DID see…that’s right, a sign for a La Quinta hotel.

-Well, I ended up opting for the La Quinta Inn & Suites in 37090 Lebanon, TN, located at 140 Dixie Avenue and right down the street from Lebanon’s Premium Outlet Shopping Center, instead of a challenging night on the road.
+Well, I ended up opting for the La Quinta Inn & Suites in 37090 Lebanon, TN.

 Happy, Bright, Inviting Colors in La Quinta Lobby